-- For instance, it needs to be accurately lined and levelled, joints should be adequately sealed and nails should unfold in concrete.
+- For instance, it needs to be accurately lined and leveled, joints should be adequately sealed and nails should unfold in concrete.

-- Additionally, numerous materials such as wooden, metal and aluminium can be used for the formwork of concrete floor slabs.
+- Additionally, numerous materials such as wooden, metal, and aluminum can be used for the formwork of concrete floor slabs.

-- Lastly, there are several common formwork construction deficiencies, site engineer should know and prevent their incidence in any other case a formwork failure might occur.
+- Lastly, there are several common formwork construction deficiencies, site engineers should know and prevent their incidence in any other case a formwork failure might occur.

 Prepare and placement of reinforcement for concrete slab: